n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.outputparserstructured/common-issues.md

 In sub-nodes, the expression always resolves to the first item.
 For example, given an input of five name values, the expression `{{ $json.name }}` always resolves to the first name.

-## How do I add the structured output parser node?
+## Adding the structured output parser node to AI nodes

-Output parser nodes can be attached select [AI root nodes](/integrations/builtin/cluster-nodes/root-nodes/).
+You can attach output parser nodes to select [AI root nodes](/integrations/builtin/cluster-nodes/root-nodes/).

 To add the Structured Output Parser to a node, enable the **Require Specific Output Format** option in the AI root node you wish to format.
 Once the option is enabled, a new **output parser** attachment point is displayed.
 Click the **output parser** attachment point to add the Structured Output Parser node to the node.

 ## Using the structured output parser to format intermediary steps

-The Structured Output Parser node is intended to structure the final output from AI agents.
-It is not intended to structure intermediary output to pass to additional AI tools or stages.
+The Structured Output Parser node structures the final output from AI agents.
+It's not intended to structure intermediary output to pass to other AI tools or stages.

 To request a specific format for intermediary output, include the response structure in the **System Message** for the **AI Agent**.
 The message can include either a schema or example response for the agent to use as a template for its results.